clue1ess/xv6/explanation_xv6.md

 2. set up stack pointer at high address in kernel va.
 3. jump to main.

-1. Set up large pages for kernel.(there are large pages of size 4MB and small pages of size 4KB)
+1. Set up large pages for kernel.(There are large pages of size 4MB and small pages of size 4KB, mostly kernel uses large pages and user process uses small pages.)
 2. load cr3 with entrypgdir(convert va->pa using V2P_WO). cr3 anyways take pa.
     kernel executable has code compiled which has all address above KERNBASE, but we haven't set va yet.